Dishoungh/cpu/README.md

 ![Logisim Menu](./images/Logisim_Menu.png)

-Now, I will start implementing stuff.
-Let's start learning.

 ## ALU

-First, I will implement the ALU, which is our arithmetic and logical engine.
+As my first module, I will implement the ALU, which is our arithmetic and logical engine.
 I will use the ALU to implement the following functions:
 - ADD
 - SUB
 - OR